 TTHM and HAA5: Total Trihalomethanes and Haloacetic Acids are formed as a byproduct of drinking water chlorination.
 This chemical reaction occurs when chlorine combines with naturally occurring organic matter in water.
+Compliance is based on LRAA.

 Total Coliform Bacteria: Reported as the highest monthly number of positive samples, for water systems that take < 40 samples per month.